 Mortgage interest paid to a lender is tax-deductible and, for some homeowners, interest paid ca provide a large tax break -- especially in the early years of a home loan.
 This is because the standard mortgage amortization schedule is front-loaded with mortgage interest.

 At today's mortgage rates, annual interest payments on a 30-year loan term exceed annual principal payments until loan's 10th year.

 Mortgage interest tax deductions are extended to second mortgages, too.

 Interest paid on refinances, home equity loans (HELOAN) and home equity lines of credit (HELOC) are tax-deductible as well.
 However, restrictions apply on homeowners who raise their mortgage debt beyond their property's fair market value.

 The Internal Revenue Service (IRS) imposes a $1 million loan size cap.
 Loans for more than one million dollars are exempt from this tax deduction.

 Tax Deduction : Discount Points

-For example, if the market mortgage rate is 4 percent, paying 1 discount point may get you access to a mortgage rate of 3.75%.
-The IRS treats discount points as "prepaid mortgage interest" which, in turn, makes them tax-deductible in most cases.
+As an example, if the current market mortgage rate is 5 percent, paying one discount point may get you access to a mortgage rate of 4.75%.
+The IRS treats discount points as "prepaid mortgage interest" which, in turn, can render them tax-deductible.

 Other Deductions : Property Taxes, Renovations, Home Office